-The Finance Department is in charge of preparing the financial statements and consolidated reports and takes part in the budgeting process.
+The Administrative and Financial Department supervises all financial services, human resources and general services.
+It is in charge of preparing the financial statements and consolidated reports and takes part in the budgeting process.
 To this effect, the Finance Department strives to prevent the associated risks from materializing.
 Accordingly, detailed trend charts for each film and business are used every month to detect any budget under/over runs, in order to rapidly implement the required corrective actions.